-Interested in Starting a food truck?
+Interested in starting a food truck?
 You’re about to discover what it’s really like to build a mobile food business from scratch.
-Learn how to start a mobile food business from Anthony Salvagno.

-You’ve stumbled upon a real-time case study on starting a food truck featuring entrepreneur Anthony Salvagno of S’wich It Up food truck based out of Albuquerque, New Mexico.
-In this series we follow along with Salvagno as he goes through the process of writing a business plan, seeking funding, developing a menu, getting a food truck manufactured and finally hitting the streets of Albuquerque to sell his sandwiches.
+You’ve stumbled upon a real-time case study on starting a food truck featuring entrepreneur Malcolm Bedell of Ancho Honey food truck / restaurant based out of Tenants Harbor, Maine.
+In this series we follow along with Bedell as he goes through the process of writing a business plan, seeking funding, developing a menu, getting a food truck manufactured and finally hitting the streets of Tenant’s Harbor to sell his sandwiches.

-Bookmark and share this page with others as it will serve as a table of contents for future updates on the progress of Salvagno’s business.
+Bookmark and share this page with others as it will serve as a table of contents for future updates on the progress of Bedell’s business.

 The crazy thing about this case study is that it’s a work in progress.
-Salvagno’s experience could result in fame, fortune, and he could become an incredible inspiration for other budding culinary entrepnreurs.
+Bedell’s experience could result in fame, fortune, and he could become an incredible inspiration for other budding culinary entrepreneurs.
 On the flip side, the business could fail and serve as a warning to other dreamers.

 How to Start a Food Truck Business in 6(ish) Steps – Get an overview of the basic steps to start this business.
 This is a great place to begin.

-How Salvagno Wrote his Business Plan – Get to know a little bit about the background of Salvagno and learn the process he’s used to write a business plan.
+How to Write a Food Truck Business Plan – Get to know a little bit about the background of Salvagno and learn the process he’s used to write a business plan.
 A copy and template of his business plan are included within the post.

-Creating a Menu and Sourcing Product – Learn how Salvagno created his own menu and sourced product for his business.
+Creating a Menu and Sourcing Product – Learn how to create a unique menu and source product for a food truck business.

-How Salvagno Financed his Food Truck – Learn how Salvagno scraped the cash required to purchase his food truck.
-Hint: He used a variety of funding sources.
+How to Finance a Food Truck – Learn how to scrape together the cash required to purchase a food truck.
+Hint: Most food truck owners use a variety of funding sources.

-Navigating City Regulations and Health Code Requirements – Find out how Salvagno learned the local laws in his city and why he decided to create an LLC for his business.
+Navigating City Regulations and Health Code Requirements – Find out how to find out about the local laws of a city and why an LLC was the right business entity to form.
 There are also tips for identifying the laws in your city as well.

-How Anthony Salvagno Chose His Food Truck Builder – Salvagno bought his custom truck for $35,000.
+How to Choose a Food Truck Builder – Our hero buys a custom truck for $35,000.
 See what the process of working with a manufacturer was like along with some of the difficulties he experienced while getting the truck.

 Stuff that Goes Wrong When You Start a Mobile Food Business – Much has happened since the last time I spoke with Anthony Salvagno.
 The truck arrived from his builder, which became a much more interesting story than it should have been.
-Also, Salvagno goes in-depth into all the different hurdles he’s encountered while starting his business so far.
+We also go in-depth into all the different hurdles encountered while starting a business so far.

 The First Summer on a Food Truck – See what the first season operating a food truck is really like.